isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 &#9744;  <i><b>C) Pre-Departure COVID-19 Test (PDT)</b></i>

-<p style="line-height:1.35;">Travellers must take a PDT **within 2 days before departure** for Singapore, unless they are below the age of three in this calendar year.
+<p style="line-height:1.35;">Travellers must take a PDT <b>within 2 days before departure</b> for Singapore, unless they are below the age of three in this calendar year.
 See examples below for when a PDT must be taken:</p>

 <table>
   <tbody>